qouteall/immptl/docs/wiki/Portal-Customization.md

 - Sculpt the portal using blocks `/portal shape sculpt`

-- Reset the portal shape `/portal sha`
+- Reset the portal shape `/portal shape reset`

 [See All Portal-Targeted Commands](./Commands-Reference#portal-targeted-commands)